Industrial Engineering News Italia

 IEN Italia (Industrial Engineering News) is an Italian magazine launched in 1999 for industry professionals.
 It is published by the Italian office of Thomas Industrial Media BVBA whose offices are located in Mechelen, Belgium.

 Informations

-10 times a year, IEN Italia, provides a digest of the latest products news and technologies available on the Italian market.
+10 times a year, IEN Italia provides a digest of the latest products news and technologies available on the Italian market.
 In 2009, nearly 14 000 subscribers received IEN Italia, mostly engineers and purchasing managers.
 IEN Italia also publishes newsletters and updates its website with daily news about new products and services available to the Italian market.

 IEN Italia is published in Super A4 format since 2009, in a new style and with an enriched content.
 It covers articles on latest technologies, interviews and views from market leaders, application stories as well as industry news.

-The headquarters of the publication is located in Milano, Italy.
+The headquarters of the publication is located in Milan, Italy.

 Thomas Industrial media BVBA is also present in France, Germany and Turkey.
 Thomas Industrial media BVBA publishes as well other industrial publications and websites across Europe.

 In English and distributed all across Europe: